Skip to main content

 ------------------ Bun Inspector ------------------

-At this point there's a lot we can do to introspect the current execution environment.
-We can use the console at the bottom to run arbitrary code in the context of the program, with full access to the variables in scope at our breakpoint.
+Use the console at the bottom to run arbitrary code in the context of the program, with full access to the variables in scope at the breakpoint.

-On the right side of the Sources pane, we can see all local variables currently in scope, and drill down to see their properties and methods.
-Here, we're inspecting the req
+The right side of the Sources pane lists the local variables in scope; drill down to see their properties and methods.
+The screenshot shows the req variable.

-In the upper left of the Sources pane, we can control the execution of the program.
+The buttons in the upper left of the Sources pane control the program’s execution.

-- Continue script execution — continue running the program until the next breakpoint or exception.
+• Continue script execution — runs the program until the next breakpoint or exception.

-- Step over — The program will continue to the next line.
+• Step over — continues to the next line.

-- Step into — If the current statement contains a function call, the debugger will "step into" the called function.
+• Step into — if the current statement contains a function call, steps into the called function.

-- Step out — If the current statement is a function call, the debugger will finish executing the call, then "step out" of the function to the location where it was called.
+• Step out — if the current statement is a function call, finishes executing it, then steps out of the function to the location where it was called.